Integration with matplotlib

 plt.switch_backend("cairo")

 Drawing with matplotlib is done by calling graph_draw() and passing a container (e.g. matplotlib.axes.Axes) as the mplfig parameter.
-For example:
+When this option is passed, the function will return a GraphArtist() object that has been added to the figure.

 import graph_tool.all as gt